Cootes Paradise: Fish

 The wetlands function as a seasonal fish nursery for Lake Ontario, and despite the historical degradation, most historical species of fish can still be found using the marsh.
 As with birds and plants, the location is a biodiversity hotspot for Canada, with over 60 species present.
 Each spring thousands of spawning fish migrate in through the Fishway from the bay and lake, laying eggs and leaving shortly after, allowing the marsh to function as a giant fish hatchery.
 Annually between 5 and 20 million fish are produced for the lake depending on water levels and water pollution events.
 The species present reflect the degraded marsh habitat, with the most common the gizzard shad (formerly carp).
 Also common are nighttime predator species channel catfish and brown bullhead, along with invasive species such as alewife and white perch.
 Popular angling species present in limited numbers include pike, largemouth bass, and yellow perch, but the large adults are only present in the marsh during the spawning season, when it is closed to fishing.
 Spring and fall also bring several migrating salmon and trout to the marsh's main inflowing river.
 The earliest conservation efforts for Cootes Paradise originate in the 1860s, with the first petition for protection in 1866 by John W. Kerr, Canada's first fisheries overseer.

 In 2007 and 2012, when there was low water level in Lake Ontario and a favorable wind, all the water was pushed out of Cootes Paradise and the remaining carp swam out into Hamilton Harbour.
 RBG staff removed the fish gates, herded out the last of the carp, and then replaced the gates.
 Since then the wetland has been relatively carp-free.
 In the absence of these large destructive bottom feeders there is a gradual return of natural native plant species populations.
 Record high water levels in 2017 and 2019 allowed many carp back in again.

-A February 2021 report by Maclean's, with the headline"The goldfish invasion of Hamilton Harbour, discussed the numerous goldfish in the area, presumed to have come from the dumping of pet fish by the public.
+A February 2021 report by Maclean's, with the headline "The goldfish invasion of Hamilton Harbour", discussed the numerous goldfish in the area, presumed to have come from the dumping of pet fish by the public.
 One expert stated that the goldfish "is the ultimate survivor of difficult conditions ... it can feed on blue-green algae blooms that native species cannot—blooms that appear with increasing frequency in Hamilton Harbour".

 Reptiles

 Declining populations of turtles inhabit Cootes Paradise, including painted turtles, common snapping turtles, and northern map turtles.
-A weir to prevent carp presence in the marsh reduced the major food source for snapping turtles.
-The snapping turtle population declined substantially.
+A barrier to prevent carp presence in the marsh was established in 1997, and reduced habitat damage, allowing flora and fauna to start to recolonize and reestablish a foodweb.
+The turtle populations have declined substantially due to lack of recruitment of young due to the badly damaged habitat, as well as significant road kill.
+Extensive wildlife barriers were established along some sections of adjacent roads starting in 2015.
 Several species of snakes are also found in the area, including northern water snakes.
-Roadside wildlife barrier projects are underway at various roads and causeways through the wetland.